-CONTRACTOR'S CERTIFICATION OF NO SAFETY IMPACT POSITIONS IN PERFORMANCE OF A CITY CONTRACT ame)
+CONTRACTOR'S CERTIFICATION OF NO SAFETY IMPACT POSITIONS IN PERFORMANCE OF A CITY CONTRACT

-(Name)
+I,(Name) (Title)

-as an owner or officer of

-(Name of Company)
+as an owner or officer of (Contractor) (Name of Company)

-have authority to bind the Contractor with respect to its bid, and hereby certify that Contractor has no employee safety impact positions, as defined in §5.18 of Executive Order No. 1-31, that will be involved in performing .
+have authority to bind the Contracto no employee safety impact position be involved in performing r with respect to its bid, and hereby certify that Contractor has ns, as defined in §5.18 of Executive Order No. 1-31, that will

-(Project)
+be involved in performing (Project)

-Contractor agrees and covenants that it shall immediately notify the City of Houston Director of Human Resources if any safety impact positions are established to provide services in performing this City Contract.
+Contractor agrees and covenants the Human Resources if any safety importants City Contract. hat it shall immediately notify the City of Houston Director of act positions are established to provide services in performing

-(Date)

-(Typed or Printed Name)
+(Date) (Typed or Printed Name)

-(Title)

-(Contractor)

 (Signature)

 (Title)